 Each spring we begin the process for re-enrolling for the next school year.
 Please watch for emails and Online School notifications in late-March and early-April and respond as quickly as possible to secure your spot!
-All re-enrollments should be completed by the end of May for the next school year.
+All re-enrollments should be completed by the end of May for the next school year; this includes completing the Washington state required Choice Transfer Request Form with your Resident School District.